spkenv/spk/docs/spec.md

 weight: 20
 ---

 The package specification (spec) file is a yaml or json file which follows the structure detailed below.
+See the [API Reference](../reference) for a more detailed and complete set of documentation.

 ### Name and Version